 - sign a tenancy agreement and give the tenant a copy

-- send any bond money, including part payments, to the Ministry of Business, Innovation and Employment within 23 working days and give the tenant a receipt for any payment that is made
+- send any bond money, including part payments, to Tenancy Services within 23 working days and give the tenant a receipt for any payment that is made

-- make sure the property is clean and tidy before the tenant moves in
+- make sure the property is reasonably clean and tidy before the tenant moves in

 - make sure all the locks work and the property is reasonably secure

 - maintain the property and do any necessary repairs

 - ensure the plumbing, electrical wiring and the structure of the building is safe and working